erikdmitchell/uci-results/readme.md

 	Added: a season field to uci_races db.
 	Added: season column to uci curl page.

-	Updated: functionality to support the new 'season' db field in RiderStats class.
+	Updated: functionality to support the new "season" db field in RiderStats class.
-	Updated: functionality to support the new 'season' db field in RaceStats class.
+	Updated: functionality to support the new "season" db field in RaceStats class.
 	Updated: cURL admin interface to allow inputs of urls as well loading of stored urls.

 	Removed: ajax functions from ucu curl class.
 Also removed results table.